colinta/extra/README.md

     5
     7

-    -- alternative way to invoke 'if'
+    -- alternative way to invoke 'if',
-    ...if(max <= 10, then: [9], else: [])
+    -- including the elements using spread operator ... if (max <= 10, then: [9], else: [])

-    -- `if` operator here is only allowed in arrays, dict, and set -- 11 is only included if the condition is true, otherwise it is skipped 11 if max > 10
+    -- even better, the  `onlyif` operator here is only allowed in arrays, -- dicts, and sets.
+11 is only included if the condition is true 11 onlyif max > 10
   ]
 in
   [...evens, ...odds]